Helmuth von Pannwitz: Early life

 Pannwitz was born into a family of Prussian nobility on his father's estate Botzanowitz (today Bodzanowice), Silesia, near Rosenberg (today Olesno), now part of Poland but directly on the German-Russian border of that time.
 His family was originally from the village of Pannwitz in Lusatia.
 From the 14th to 16th century the family held the office of Burggraf of Glatz.

 Aged twelve, he entered the Prussian cadet school in Wahlstatt, near Liegnitz in Silesia, and later the main cadet school at Lichterfelde.
 Even before outbreak of World War I he was attracted by exhibitions of Cossack units that were organized in the neighboring towns of the Russian Empire.
 As an officer cadet, Pannwitz upon the outbreak of the First World War joined the Imperial German Army as a volunteer (1st Regiment of Lancers, based at Militsch), in the course of which he was at the age of sixteen promoted to the rank of Leutnant (second lieutenant/cornet) and decorated with the Iron Cross Second Class in the same year (and, a year later, the First Class) for bravery in action.
 Immediately after the war he fought in the ranks of the Volunteer Corps (Freikorps) against Polish separatists in Silesia and participated in the Kapp Putsch.
 Wanted as a suspect in the murder of a Social-Democrat, Bernhard Schottländer, in Breslau, he fled to Poland.
-Under an assumed name, Pannwitz became a leader in the Black Reichswehr in 1923 where he was involved in a number of Feme murders.
+Under an assumed name, he became a leader in the Black Reichswehr in 1923 where he was involved in a number of Feme murders.
 In the aftermath of the failed Küstrin Putsch, Pannwitz fled again to Poland.
-After spending a year in Hungary, Pannwitz went to Poland in 1926, where he lived and worked as an administrator of farms, at the last in charge of the estates of Princess Radziwill in Młochów, near Warsaw.
+Pannwitz went to Poland in 1926, where he lived and worked as a farm administrator in Młochów, near Warsaw.

 When an amnesty was granted in 1931, Pannwitz returned to Germany.
 He became a Stabsführer of the SA in Silesia.
 In 1934 he commanded an SA cavalry squadron.
 By cooperating with the Gestapo he played a leading role during the Röhm purge in Silesia.
 For that he was admitted to join the Nazi Party.
 In 1935 he rejoined the German Army as a Rittmeister (captain) and cavalry squadron commander in the 2nd Cavalry Regiment in Angerburg, East Prussia.
 In 1938, following the Anschluss when Austria became part of Germany, he was transferred to Austria and became detachment commander with the 11th Cavalry Regiment at Stockerau near Vienna, being promoted to the rank of Major at the same time.
 World War II found him as the commander of the reconnaissance detachment of the 45th Infantry Division in Poland and France.